On This Page

 $rowData.<fieldname>$

-The value of a specific field in the row selected (regardless of which row cell the user clicked).
-Replace <fieldname> with an actual field name.
+The value of a specific field in the clicked row (regardless of which row was actually clicked).
+Replace <fieldname> with a real field name.

 Token TypeInteractions Types Supported